• Satisfied clients

 • Yes, Most of the tea houses provide you with the electricity facility during trekking.
 However, you need to pay an extra price for that.
 In peak seasons, you can also expect some queue while charging the devices.

-• Yes.
-Hot water shower service will be available on the tea houses we'll accommodate in Everest View Trek from Lukla to Tengboche.
+• Yes, hot water shower service will be available at the tea houses in Everest View Trek from Lukla to Tengboche.
 However, the hot shower cost is not included in the package.
-So, you must pay these extra service costs on your own.
+You will have to pay an additional fee to the tea houses for these amenities.

-• Yes.
-Helicopter service in the Everest region is available at most places.
-You'll get helicopter service from Tengboche if you want to go Everest sightseeing by helicopter.
-However, the cost of the aircraft will be your own.
+• Yes, helicopter service in the Everest region is available in most places.
+You'll get helicopter service from Tengboche if you wish for a helicopter trip to Everest.
+This will modify your itinerary, and the cost may differ from our listed booking price.

 Everest View Trek Reviews